Apprentice Automotive Service Technician

 About apprenticeship programs

-Red Seal Automotive Service Technicians are certified to work across Canada, and may also have their credentials recognized internationally.
+Red Seal tradespeople are certified to work across Canada and may also have their credentials recognized internationally.
 Certified skilled tradespeople are in demand worldwide, leading to opportunities for international work experience or volunteer opportunities.
 Many tradespeople also are entrepreneurs, building businesses that may eventually employ others and give back to the local community.

 A Red Seal trade can also be a stepping stone to further education, management positions, or even returning to college as an educator teaching the next generation of tradespeople.